Supreme-Soft/lovely-viewers/README.md

 Feel free to contribute to this project by suggesting improvements or adding new features.
 Fork the repository, make your changes, and submit a pull request.

 ## Credits:
-- This demo draws inspiration from various JavaScript animation tutorials.
+- This demo draws inspiration from various JavaScript animation tutorials and websites.
 - Background image sourced from [Pixabay](https://pixabay.com/photos/man-resting-person-cliff-edge-2178598/).
-- Font icons provided by [Font Awesome](https://fontawesome.com/).

 ## License:
 This project is licensed under the MIT License, allowing for free use and modification.